akheron/typera/README.md

-Middleware are asynchronous functions that take the [Koa] context (in `typera-koa`) or [Express] req/res (in `typera-express`) as a parameter, and return either a `Response` or an object. [fp-ts] `Either` is used to support multiple return types.
+Middleware are asynchronous functions that take the [Koa] context (in `typera-koa`) or [Express] req/res (in `typera-express`) as a parameter, and return either a `Response` or an object.

 If a middleware function returns a `Response`, then the request handling is stopped and that response is sent to the client.
 If it returns an object, that object is merged to the [typera] request object which is passed to the route handler.

+When the middleware function returns an object, it can also add a finalizer function to be called after the request handler has finished.
+This is useful if the middleware allocates some resources that need to be released afterwards (e.g. release a database connection, delete a temporary file, etc.)

 For example, here's a middleware that authenticates a user and adds user info to the [typera] request object: